curl/everything-curl/http/put.md

-## PUT
+# HTTP PUT

 The difference between a PUT and a POST is subtle.
 They are virtually identical transmissions except for the different method strings.
 Where POST is meant to pass on data to a remote resource, PUT is supposed to be the new version of that resource.

 In that aspect, PUT is similar to good old standard file upload found in other protocols.
 You upload a new version of the resource with PUT.
 The URL